genericaylo/submission/README.md

 ```

 The plan says that the supplier now needs to generate a key, call the contractor to share the key and then symmetrically encrypt the document before sending it by email.
-In practice this means that the PDF or DOC is protected with a password within the corresponding document editing or word processing tools; and the password is exchanged via a channel for which no vulnerability has been assumed.
+In practice, this may means that the PDF or DOC is protected with a password within the corresponding document editing or word processing tools; and the password is exchanged via a channel for which no vulnerability has been assumed.
 The planner avoids asymmetric encryption which is more expensive as it requires installation of specialized software.

-### Case 3 – Authenticate the invoice.
+### Case 3 – Contractor wants to authenticate the invoice.

 Let us now assume that we specify an authenticity requirement: the contractor does not want unauthorised users to read the invoice.
-We then consider the following while keeping all else as-is:
+We then consider the following security requriements while keeping all else as-is:

 ```lisp
 		; ++++++++++++++++++++++++++++++++++++++++++++++